GeopJr/geopjr.dev/blog/tubas-new-composer.md

 ## `ScrolledWindow` and `Scrollable`

 Let's talk about GTK's `ScrolledWindow`.
 It's a container that makes its child scrollable.
-That mean a lot of things but for this case, it means that the child's size won't affect the window size, if it exceeds a certain limit, scrollbars will appear.
+That means a lot of things but for this case, it means that the child's size won't affect the window size, if it exceeds a certain limit, scrollbars will appear.

 A common pitfall with the `ScrolledWindow` is that users think of it as a typical container, like so: `ScrolledWindow -> Widget`.
 But that's not true, `ScrolledWindow` expects the child to implement the `Scrollable` interface which, in layman's terms, defines how scrolling works.